 Follow Up Climbs

 Many consider the Cassin to be the pinnacle of alpine climbing in the US.
-Mountain Trip guide and our Himalayan program director, Scott Woolums calls it the “best alpine climb” he’s done.
+Long time Mountain Trip guide and our Himalayan program director, Scott Woolums (who has climbed Denali over 40 times, Everest 7 times and gone to 6000m well over 100 times) calls it the “best alpine climb” he’s done.
 So what’s next…?
 The Infinite Spur on Mount Foraker?
 The South Face of Aconcagua?
 You’ve just eaten the icing on the cake, so we are hard pressed to make more recommendations…

 Leashless ice tools: Most hard routes these days are being climbed using modern, leashless tools, with some form of tether to prevent dropping them.
 Leashless tools offer many advantages over traditional, leashed tools, in that they allow you to climb more fluidly and shake out pumped forearms more readily than when tied to your tools.

 Pare your personal kit down to the absolute minimum.
 We’ll work with you in this regard, but you should consider throwing the old model of layering out the window, and adopt a clothing system that enables you to climb for hours on end without overheating, as is common when bundled under a layer of sweat-trapping Gore-tex.